Diep.io: Gameplay

 Bases are safe zones for teams.
-Gamemodes 2 Teams, 4 Teams, and Domination have bases, with 2 teams having long bases that stretch the height of the map on either side, while 4 Teams and Domination have square bases at random corners of the map.
+Gamemodes 2 Teams, 4 Teams, Domination, and Capture the Flag have bases, with 2 teams having long bases that stretch the height of the map on either side, Capture the Flag having 2 square bases on opposing edges with 4 flag bases near the corners, while 4 Teams and Domination have square bases at random corners of the map.
 Base drones are server-controlled drones which defend the team from spawn killing, although opponent bullets already get destroyed on contact with the edge of the base, which is a semi-opaque colored zone the same color of the team.